contact us Contact Us Today! call us Contact Us Now!

 In Buffalo, NY, understanding the complexities of workers’ compensation can be a daunting task for anyone who has suffered a workplace injury.
 At Hurwitz, Whitcher & Molloy, we often encounter a wide range of questions from clients seeking guidance as a Buffalo workers’ compensation lawyer.
 Our goal is to provide clear, helpful answers to these questions, ensuring our clients are well-informed and supported throughout their claims process.

-Are Mental Health Issues Covered Under Workers’ Compensation In Buffalo, Ny?
+Are Mental Health Issues Covered Under Workers’ Compensation?

 Mental health issues can be covered under workers’ compensation in Buffalo, NY, especially when they are directly linked to a work-related incident or the overall work environment.
 However, proving mental health claims can be more challenging compared to physical injuries.
 It requires clear evidence that the mental health issue, such as stress or depression, is directly related to the workplace.
 As experienced Buffalo workers’ compensation lawyers, we assist in gathering necessary medical evidence and expert testimonies to support such claims.

-Can I See My Own Doctor For A Work-Related Injury In Buffalo?
+Can I See My Own Doctor For A Work-Related Injury?

 In Buffalo, NY, you generally have the right to choose your own doctor for a work-related injury.
 However, it’s important that the doctor is authorized by the Workers’ Compensation Board, except in emergency situations.
 We always advise our clients to verify the doctor’s authorization to ensure that their medical treatment and reports are in line with workers’ compensation requirements.

-How Do Buffalo Workers’ Compensation Lawyers Charge For Their Services?
+How Do Compensation Lawyers Charge For Their Services?

 Most Buffalo workers’ compensation lawyers, including our team at Hurwitz, Whitcher & Molloy, work on a contingency fee basis.
 This means that our legal fees are contingent upon the successful resolution of your claim – we only get paid if we win or settle your case.
 The fee is typically a percentage of the compensation awarded and is regulated by the New York Workers’ Compensation Board.

-What Benefits Can I Expect From A Workers’ Compensation Claim In Buffalo?
+What Benefits Can I Expect From A Workers’ Compensation Claim?

 In Buffalo, workers’ compensation claims can provide several types of benefits.
 These include medical care for the injury, reimbursement for lost wages, and benefits for permanent disabilities.
 The specific benefits you’re entitled to will depend on the nature and severity of your injury.
 As your Buffalo workers’ compensation lawyer, we can help you understand and maximize the benefits you are eligible for.

-What If I’m Unable To Return To Work After A Workplace Injury In Buffalo?
+What If I’m Unable To Return To Work After A Workplace Injury?

 If you’re unable to return to work due to your workplace injury, you may be eligible for long-term disability benefits under workers’ compensation.
 These benefits can include ongoing wage replacement and medical treatment related to your injury.
 In some cases, vocational rehabilitation may also be available if you need to train for a different type of work.
 We work closely with our clients to ensure they receive the full range of benefits they’re entitled to, given their unique circumstances.